National colours of the United Kingdom: Sport

 In many international team sports the different countries of the United Kingdom are represented by separate teams.
 In those where the United Kingdom competes as one team, either under its own name or that of Great Britain (such as in the Olympic Games), colours used for the team are red, white and blue, where the blue is often a very dark blue.
+The British and Irish Lions play in Red shirts, white shorts and blue socks with green trim.

 In motor racing, the national colour of the United Kingdom is green; this is known as British racing green and its somewhat uncertain origin purports that it stems from the Gordon Bennett Cup of 1903.
 Britain was hosting the race in Ireland and adopted the shamrock green in honour; the colour has been retained ever since, and featured in several Commonwealth racing colours too.

 Transport

 Red, white and blue are also the colours of the London Underground, the rapid transit system of the United Kingdom's capital.
 Since the 1990s, the underground trains have been painted in red, white and blue.